touchlab/KMMBridge/website/docs/cocoapods/Cocoapods.md

 }
 ```

-Add the Faktory plugin to your project, in the same module where the Kotlin cocoapods plugin is configured.
+Add the Faktory plugin to your project, in the same module where the Kotlin CocoaPods plugin is configured.

 ```kotlin
 // build.gradle.kts